UnixJunkie/MMO/README.md

 A bunch of code for flexible ligand / rigid protein calculations.

 Warning: this code is prototypical in nature.
-Maybe, part of it will be released as a proper standalone library in the mid-term future.
+Maybe, part of it will be released as a proper standalone library in the mid-term future (the Mol and Mol2 modules plus their dependencies).